We may earn income from links in this post. Please read this Disclosure for details.

 Other Things to Do in Stoke-on-Trent

-While in the Stoke-on-Trent area, it’s well worth stopping at some of the other unique museum and other nearby sites.
+While in the Stoke-on-Trent area, it’s well worth stopping at some of the other nearby museums and unique historic sites.

 Although the giant bottle kilns are long gone from the Wedgwood factory, a few still remain at the nearby Gladstone Pottery Museum.
 History and architecture lovers will appreciate the atmospheric setting of this open air museum, which was the site of the Gladstone China Works.